eliataylor/santa-reactnative/README.md

 ### Bringing the community together to fulfill the wishes of the homeless

-This app is intended to bring the community together to fulfill the wishes of the homeless people on the streets.
-There are two users of the app namely The Santa and The Elf.
-The elf is any person walking on the street who has sometime to have a conversation with the homeless and enter their wish into the app.
-They enter the wish details including the location of the person and carry on in their lives.
-On submitting the wish, all the users that have the app will get notified as long as it matches their selected mile radius.
-The person who accepts to fulfill the wish then takes the role of Santa and walks to the location in the request thus fulfilling the wish.
+This app is intended to bring the community together through fulfilling the wishes of our homeless community members.
+Within the app, there are two users: The Santa and The Elf.

+The Elf is any person walking on the street who has sometime to have a conversation with the homeless and enter their wish into the app.
+They enter the wish details including the location of the person.
+On submitting the wish, all nearby users get notified.
+The person who accepts to fulfill the wish takes the role of Santa and walks to the location in the request to deliver the requested wish.

 - Terms & Conditions: https://www.fungiving.net/terms
 - Privacy Policy: https://www.fungiving.net/terms

 ### To Build:
 - `yarn install`